 This can for example be a NFS shared storage, in which case resiliency and scalability must be addressed by the underlying shared storage solution (e.g. RAID mechanism in the storage hardware).

-Data is written in batches.
+Data is written by batch.
 Each batch is described by a name, number of logs, number of stored bytes, etc. This set of information is stored into an Elasticsearch cluster.
 So the punch archiving service needs Ceph (or a shared file-system) and Elasticsearch to work.

 - a global overview of you data through Kibana dashboards: you know where is your data, you can compute statistics on specific time-ranges, etc.